-HYPERSPECTRAL IMAGE ANALYSIS AND EXPERIMENTS
+HYPERSPECTRAL IMAGE ANALYSIS EXPERIMENTS

 The efficacy of manifold learning techniques for hyperspectral classification, is illustrated using the Kennedy Space Center (KSC) hyperspectral data - a standard testbed dataset, that was acquired using the NASA Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) sensor at 18-m spatial resolution.
 With noisy and water absorption bands removed, 176 features remain for 13 wetland and upland classes of interest.
 Certain KSC classes that include Cabbage Palm Hammock, and Broad Leaf/Oak Hammock upland trees; Willow Swamp, Hardwood Swamp, Graminoid Marsh, and Spartina Marsh tend to be difficult to separate in lower dimensional spaces.
 Their spectral signatures are mixed and often exhibit only subtle differences.
-Fig. 2 illustrates the dataset and ground reference information.
+Fig. 3 illustrates the dataset and ground reference information, including the total number of labeled points for each class..